lucassrg-okta/ai-assistant/README.md

 - **Scopes**: `calendar:read`, `calendar:write`
 - **Signing Algorithm**: RS256

+API ID is used for CIBA authentication flow (Auth0 Audience).

 ### e.
 Authorize Auth0 Application to Use the Management API
 - Navigate to the Client application **→ APIs**